published 13th May 2017

 “Reply All is a show about the internet and trained rats, time travel, celebrity dogs, lovelorn phone scammers, angry flower children, workplace iguanas, and more.”

 As the description suggests, this is show that’s hard to pin down.
 Hosted by a duo, Alex and PJ, they find excellent, unusual and remarkable stories, often occurring through or because of technology.
 But most of the time it’s not a show about tech, but about people, weird events and unusual situations.
-Situations like strangers constantly arrive a couple’s house because of a flaw in GPS data, the hosts taking calls from anyone, about anything, for 48 hours straight, or the origin of a meme that became the centre of political controversy.
+Situations like strangers constantly arriving at a couple’s house because of a flaw in GPS data, the hosts taking calls from anyone, about anything, for 48 hours straight, or the origin of a meme that became the centre of political controversy.
 Reply All is frequently off the wall, weird and delightful.
 Their music and editing is also excellent.
-I hear a lot about tech day to day, but a bit like Black Mirror, Reply All often shows the effects of technology in a unique and interesting way.
+I hear a lot about tech day to day, but a bit like the TV show Black Mirror, Reply All often shows the effects of technology in a unique and interesting way.

 You could begin with the first episode, as it presents a good idea of what you’re in for.
 But most episodes are self-contained.
 Some random highlights are “Silence and Respect” about public shaming, “@ISIS” about terrorism and social media, and “Zardulu” - the rats are not what they seem.